dirtyhiphophead/dirtyhiphophead/README.md

 - 👋 Hi, I’m @dirtyhiphophead
-- 👀 I’m interested in front end programming, cloud and product management
+- 👀 I’m interested in front end programming, growth and product management
-- 🌱 I’m currently learning in SUSE Scholarship program Cloud Native Foundations Course
+- 🌱 I’m currently learning in ALX | SUSE Scholarship program Cloud Native Foundations Course
 - 💞️ I’m looking to collaborate on open projects and more
 - 📫 How to reach me via droameh@gmail.com